omnianasa/Solar-System-Simulation/README.md

     - Ability to transform the View Model using keyboard "A", "D", "Ctrl_right", "Ctrl_left" .
     - If u Crash the Plant, u will lose...

+> Same Project with working directly on VScode with updates on higher openGL and .NET